Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 Setting a theme is a heavy operation and should not be used too often, i.e. every frame.
 Any property value applied by setting a theme that contains that property will be used only if it is not overridden by a per-element styling on that property (see group 3 below).

 3. **Per-element styles**.
 This type of styling sets a property on an individual element.
-There are 2 ways to do it: either explictly in Lua code, or in a global style configuration file.
+There are 2 ways to do it: either explicitly in Lua code, or in a global style configuration file.

   - Example of direct styling in code:
 ```lua